 Replace a pulley where the bearing is found to be bad.

 Faulty PTO Switch

 The PTO switch is usually a knob installed on the mower that allows voltage from the battery to power the clutch.
 When the switch fails, the blades won’t turn on.

 Check for continuity in the switch.
 Replace a switch with a break in continuity.

 The PTO (Power Take Off) clutch transfers power from the engine to the blades by engaging the drive belt.
 A clutch that is worn or faulty must be replaced when it fails to power the blades.

 For more details on clutches, check out A Look into How Lawn Mower Clutches Work.

-Worn Clutch Cable on a Husqvarna with a Manual Clutch
+Worn Clutch Cable on a Manual Clutch Mower

 You will find a clutch lever and cable on a Husqvarna mower with a manual engagement clutch.